Three-handle shower faucet

 Two-handle and single-handle types use a gate diverter that is operated by a pull lever or knob on the tub spout.
 Although gate diverters rarely need repair, the lever occasionally may break, come loose, or refuse to stay in the UP position.
 To repair a gate diverter set in a tub spout, replace the entire spout.

 PLUMBING TRADE SECRET: Two-handle faucet has valves that are either compression or cartridge design.
-Single-handle faucet has valves that are cartridge, ball-type, or disc design.
+The single-handle faucet has valves that are cartridge, ball-type, or disc design.